nunobrum/spicelib/README.md

 ## History ##

+* Version 1.2.1
+  * Fix on the generation of netlists from QSPICE Schematic files.
+    * Floating pins are now correctly handled.
+(Issue #88)
+    * Support for all known QSpice components.
+    * Improving testbench for the QschEditor.
 * Version 1.2.0
   * Implementing a new approach to the accessing component values and parameters.
 Instead of using the get_component_value() and get_component_parameters() methods, the component values and parameters are now accessed